-Prior to the Commission of Inquiry into the Closure of the Barrett Adolescent Centre, the full suite of services for adolescents with severe and complex mental health issues offered through Queensland Health (beyond CYMHS) were through Children’s Health Queensland’s statewide Adolescent Mental Health Extended Treatment Initiative.
+Prior to the Commission of Inquiry into the Closure of the Barrett Adolescent Centre, the services for adolescents with severe and complex mental health issues offered through Queensland Health (beyond CYMHS) were through Children’s Health Queensland’s statewide Adolescent Mental Health Extended Treatment Initiative.
 These were:

 Assertive Mobile Youth Outreach Services (AMYOS)